 Go to database.new and create a new Supabase project.
 Save your database password securely.

-When your project is up and running, navigate to the database settings to find the URI connection string.
+When your project is up and running, navigate to the project connect page to find the URI connection string.

 Laravel ships with a Postgres adapter out of the box, you can simply configure it via the environment variables.
 You can find the database URL in your Supabase Dashboard.